Kent County Cricket Club

+Kent County Cricket Club is one of the eighteen first-class county clubs within the domestic cricket structure of England and Wales, representing the historic county of Kent.
+A Kent county cricket team has existed since 1709, initially managed by individual patrons and other organisations.
+Various attempts were made to establish a formal county club, and for many years two such clubs co-existed before merging on 6 December 1870 to form the present club, which is based at the St Lawrence Ground in Canterbury.

+Kent has held first-class status since 1864 and has competed in the County Championship since the competition's official inception in 1890.
+The club has won the County Championship seven times, including one shared title.
+Four championships were secured between 1906 and 1913, while the remaining three were won during the 1970s, a period in which Kent also enjoyed significant success in one-day cricket.
+The club's limited overs team is known as the Kent Spitfires, named after the beer brewed by their sponsors Shepherd Neame, which itself is named after the Supermarine Spitfire.
+Kent has won a total of 13 one-day cricket competitions, including eight between 1967 and 1978.
+Its most recent trophy was the 2022 Royal London One-Day Cup.

-The club plays most of its home matches at the St Lawrence Ground in Canterbury, which hosts Canterbury Cricket Week, the oldest cricket festival in England.
-It also plays some home matches at the County Cricket Ground, Beckenham and the Nevill Ground, Royal Tunbridge Wells which hosts Tunbridge Wells Cricket Week.
+The team plays most of its home matches at the St Lawrence Ground, which hosts Canterbury Cricket Week, the oldest cricket festival in England.
+Additional home fixtures are played at the County Ground in Beckenham and the Nevill Ground in Royal Tunbridge Wells, which hosts Tunbridge Wells Cricket Week.

-Kent also field a women's team.
-Kent Women won the Women's County Championship a record eight times, most recently in 2019, and the Women's T20 title three times, most recently in 2016.
-It has traditionally played matches at the Polo Farm in Canterbury, but since 2016 has moved to be based mainly at Beckenham.
+The club also fields a women's team.
+Kent Women have won the Women's County Championship a record eight times, most recently in 2019, and the Women's Twenty20 Cup on three occasions, most recently in 2016.
+The team traditionally played its home matches at Polo Farm in Canterbury but, since 2016, has been based primarily at Beckenham.

 History

-Cricket is generally believed to have originated out of children's bat-and-ball games in the areas of the Weald and North and South Downs of Kent and Sussex, and these counties and Surrey were the first centres of the game.
-There are records of the sport being played in Kent during the 17th century, although a match in 1705, probably at Town Malling, is the first that is definitely recorded as taking place within the county.
+Cricket is generally believed to have originated from children's bat-and-ball games in the Weald and the North and South Downs of Kent and Sussex.
+These counties, along with Surrey, were among the earliest centres of the sport.
+Records indicate that cricket was played in Kent during the 17th century, although a match in 1705, probably at Town Malling, is the earliest that can be definitely recorded within the county.